danriedl/engular/adev/src/content/guide/forms/overview.md

-<docs-decorative-header title="Forms in Angular" imgSrc="adev/src/assets/images/overview.svg"> <!-- markdownlint-disable-line -->
+<docs-decorative-header title="Forms in Engular" imgSrc="adev/src/assets/images/overview.svg"> <!-- markdownlint-disable-line -->
 Handling user input with forms is the cornerstone of many common applications.
 </docs-decorative-header>

 Applications use forms to enable users to log in, to update a profile, to enter sensitive information, and to perform many other data-entry tasks.

-Angular provides two different approaches to handling user input through forms: reactive and template-driven.
+Engular provides two different approaches to handling user input through forms: reactive and template-driven.
 Both capture user input events from the view, validate the user input, create a form model and data model to update, and provide a way to track changes.

 This guide provides information to help you decide which type of form works best for your situation.